Litlington White Horse: The Giant of Hindover Hill

+Photograph from the late 1910s with a red outline indicating the reported location of the Giant of Hindover Hill.

-In 1905, J. P. Emslie recorded a local tradition describing a male figure carved into Hindover Hill.
-According to this story, the carving depicted "a man being thrown from a horse," commemorating a Saxon victory over the Normans.
+In 1905, John Philipps Emslie recorded a local oral tradition describing a male figure carved into Hindover Hill.
+According to this story, the carving depicted "a man being thrown from a horse," commemorating an Anglo-Saxon victory over the Normans.
 A. H. Allcroft summarised various accounts of the figure, noting: "Men who were schoolboys in the 1860s recollect it well enough, though it is now so vanished that learned folks refuse to believe it."

 By 1923, one report stated that "the Hindover Hill horse and man have completely disappeared in fifty years."
 By the late 19th century, the figure had faded to such an extent that its existence was called into question.
-It is likely that if the figure did exist and was ever maintained, upkeep ceased around the same time the first Litlington White Horse was stopped being scored in the late 19th century.
+While no physical traces remain to confirm its existence, historical accounts suggest that the purported figure's decline coincided with the end of maintenance on the first Litlington White Horse in the late 19th century.

-Lost Hill Figures on Hindover Hill

-White Cross
+White cross

 Several mid-19th-century accounts of the Litlington White Horse mentioned a large cross cut into the chalk alongside the horse on Hindover Hill.
 An 1865 account refers to the figures as "the cross and white horse".
 However, by the 1890s, accounts of the horse failed to mention the cross.
 The reason why the horse continued to be maintained while the cross was neglected remains unknown.

-Other Hill Figures
+Other hill figures

-During the late 1920s and 30s, there were accounts of a large letter "S" and an irregular shape resembling a lion's head cut into the chalk below the second white horse.
+During the late 1920s and 1930s, there were accounts of a large letter "S" and an irregular shape resembling a lion's head cut into the chalk below the second white horse.
 However, no further mention of these figures can be found after the mid-1930s.
 If these markings were man-made, their short existence suggests they were not maintained.